 Do children 12 and under need tickets?

 Yes.
 Children aged 6-12 will need a ticket.
-Children under the age of 6 can enter the festival free of charge and do not need a ticket.
+Children under the age of 6 can enter the festival free of charge but will still need a ticket.

 Is it a good idea to bring children?

 Children are definitely welcome, however the loud music and dancing crowds mean we recommend hearing protection and insist they are always in the care of a parent/responsible adult.

 At ITW we want to make sure nobody misses out on the event.
 If you have a disability but are unsure of whether the festival will provide the appropriate facilities for you, then please get in touch and we will do everything we can to help you out.

 As the site takes place outside and in woodland the ground can be very uneven so if bringing a wheelchair be sure to use off-road tyres and take care when getting around the site.
 Viewing platforms are provided at both music stages and disabled toilets are available.